 Well, wasn’t that interesting?
-The girls wanted to continue a tradition that we long ago started, even though the holiday was over.
+The girls wanted to continue a tradition that we long ago started.
+Even though the holiday was long over.
 That one simple request made a mark on me this year.
 Maybe because the girls are out of the nest now, so our time together is that much more precious?
 Or, maybe because I’m getting older and more sentimental?
 In any case, it was particularly meaningful that my daughters felt strongly that we have our traditional Hanukkah dinner.

-I think what this surprise brought to my thinking is that I should embark on building a real legacy for my girls in lots of small ways.
+I think what this surprise brought to my thinking is that I should embark on building a real legacy for my girls.
+Not in money, bur rather in lots of smaller ways.
 Starting with handwritten recipe cards seems like a good place to start.
 And, I’ll lead off with those latkes.
 Of course, having grown up in a Catholic household, I don’t really know how to make latkes consistently!
 Every year I try something a little different, and every year my husband says, “This is exactly how I remember my aunts making latkes!”
 He’s a wonderful husband.

 A bunch of potatoes, peeled, grated